nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**

 Previously, in the [Edit Finance Records](#523-edit-a-finance-record-edit_finance) section, we have learnt how to edit a stand-alone finance record.
 For this section, let us first add some more finance records to populate our finance account.

 Ensure that you have at least 2 finance records, preferably with differing amounts and dates, stored in NUStorage as well as that you are in the `Finance` tab before proceeding.
 If you are having trouble adding finance records refer to the sections on [Add Finance Records](#521-add-finance-records-add_finance) or [Add Inventory Records](#511-add-items-to-inventory-create_inventory).

 Currently, your NUStorage application should look something like this:
 ![Finance with three records](images/finance_withThreeRecords.jpg)

 In the event that we have multiple records, it can get a little tedious to locate a certain finance record.
 We can use the `find_finance` command to find finance records that contain the specified keyword and display them on the record panel.

 **:information_source: Using the command:** Below are instructions on how to use the `find_finance` command.

 __Format:__ `find_finance [id/ID] [aft/AFTDATE] [bef/BEFDATE] [item/YESNO]`

-This allows us to find all finance records with a finance ID that contains `ID` that were created after the date `AFTDATE` abd before the date `BEFDATE`.
+This allows us to find all finance records with a finance ID that contains `ID` that were created after the date `AFTDATE` but before the date `BEFDATE`.
 The parameter `[item/YESNO]` to choose between finance recrods tied to inventory records, or finance records that are stand-alone (`yes` to find only the finance records tied to inventory records, `no` to find stand-alone records only).

 __Example:__ `find_finance id/8 aft/2019-10-20 bef/2020-12-30 item/no`